chanshiyucx/blog/posts/005-hidden-tricks-with-abortController.md

 }, [])
 ```

 In the example above, I'm adding a `useEffect()` hook that introduces a bunch of event listeners with different purpose and logic.
-Notice how in the clean up function I can remove all of the added listeners by calling `controller.abort()` once.
-Neat!
+Notice how in the clean up function I can remove all of the added listeners by calling `controller.abort()` once!

 ### Fetch requests